Skip to main content

 1. Create the application in nullplatform

-2. Inject the required secrets on your repository for you to be able to set up the CI pipeline
+2. Inject the required secrets into your repository so you can set up the CI pipeline.

 Create a branch for your new CI pipeline